MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 |C:\Program Files\Microsoft SQL Server\130\R_SERVER | SQL Server Setup, R Server (Standalone) |
 |C:\Program Files\Microsoft SQL Server\<instance_name>\R_SERVICES | SQL Server Setup, R Services (In-Database) |

-**Feature availability**

-On Windows, you can [operationalize your analytics](operationalize/about.md) with R Server right now if you configure the standalone Windows installer.
-It is not yet available if you use the SQL Server installer.
-Projected availability through a SQL Server installer is the first half of 2017.

 ## Upgrade and side-by-side

-There is no in-place upgrade that will overwrite an existing installation.
-You must uninstall older versions manually before running the setup program of a newer version.

-Side-by-side installation is supported for major versions such as 8.x and 9.x on the same computer, but only one copy of each major version can exist on the same machine (for example, 9.1.0 and 8.0.5).
+Side-by-side installation is supported for major versions such as 8.x and 9.x on the same computer, but only one copy of each major version can exist on the same machine (for example, 9.1 and 8.0.5).

 ## Deploy at scale